rayoh123/Moobloom/docs/index.md

 Relevant Resources:
+- [OpenAI PPO Algorithm](https://openai.com/blog/openai-baselines-ppo/) OpenAI's introduction to its PPO algorithm.
 - [OpenAI Hide and Seek](https://www.youtube.com/watch?v=Lu56xVlZ40M).
-Our project will be similar to this interesting AI project, except less ambitious in scope.
+Our project is inspired by this interesting AI project.
 - [Fighting Zombies in Minecraft with RL Research Paper](http://cs229.stanford.edu/proj2016/report/UdagawaLeeNarasimhan-FightingZombiesInMinecraftWithDeepReinforcementLearning-report.pdf).
 This is an interesting explanation of how to do something slightly similar to what we are attempting.